 - E-mails and confidential documents

 This test examines the ability of an organization’s security grid to withstand external attacks.
-This process involves scanning the information systems and network accessibility outside the organization, to try to locate existing vulnerabilities that can lead to intrusion or damage to the organization.
+This process involves scanning systems and network accessibility outside the organization, to try to locate existing vulnerabilities that can lead to intrusion or damage to the organization.

 Usually, these attacks occur without prior information on the inside of the organization, and this situation comes in the form of an intentional attack attempt by an external attacker or a “random” attack attempt that attacks the organization according to the following methodology: